webix-hub/gitbook-webix-jet/basic/views.md

 ## Subview

 Apps created with Webix Jet are single-page.
-Interface of your app can be constructed from multiple views.
+The interface of your app can be constructed from multiple views.
 Some parts can be dynamic, so you may change them based on the state of the app.
 Such dynamic views are called subviews.

 #### Direct Including